Thomson Reuters eyes 'opportunities' with Tehran Stock Exchange

-Thomson Reuters (TRI.TO) (TRI.N) is exploring potential business opportunities with the Tehran Stock Exchange should Western sanctions be lifted, the company confirmed on Thursday.
+April 10 Thomson Reuters is exploring potential business opportunities with the Tehran Stock Exchange should Western sanctions be lifted, the company confirmed on Thursday.

 The global news and information provider met with representatives from the Tehran Stock Exchange in London earlier this week.